mochi/mochikit/doc/rst/MochiKit/Iter.rst

 itertools module [2]_.

-MochiKit.Iter defines a standard way to iterate over anything, that you can extend with :mochiref:`registerIterator`, or by implementing the ``.iter()`` or ``.__iterator__()`` (in MochiKit 1.4+) protocol.
+MochiKit.Iter defines a standard way to iterate over anything, that you can extend with :mochiref:`registerIteratorFactory`, or by implementing the ``.iter()`` or ``.__iterator__()`` (in MochiKit 1.4+) protocol.
 Iterators are lazy, so it can potentially be cheaper to build a filter chain of iterators than to build lots of